purarue/no-db-shorturl/README.md

 By default, anyone can create a URL, so I'd recommend providing a secret key with the `-secret-key` flag.

-To add a shortened URL, make a POST request to this endpoint.
-Example:
+To add a shortened URL, make a POST request to this endpoint

+To use `curl` as an example:

 ```
 curl --header "Content-Type: application/json" --request POST --data '{"key":"your_secret_key","url":"https://sean.fish"}' http://localhost:8040